-Resources for Independent Living (RIL) is a community based member organization whose purpose is to serve people with disabilities.
-Membership is open to all people with disabilities, their able-bodied friends, and supporters.
-RIL promotes personal growth and empowerment through choice, self-determination and participating programs providing information, education, skills development, and networking opportunities.
+Resources for Independent Living (RIL) is a community-based member organization whose purpose is to serve people with disabilities.
+Membership is open to all people with disabilities, and their able-bodied friends and supporters.
+RIL promotes personal growth and empowerment through choice, self-determination, and participating programs.
+These programs provide information, education, skills development, and networking opportunities.

 Movimiento para el Alcance de Vida Independiente (MAVI), Puerto Rico Affiliate

 MAVI serves as our affiliate organization in Puerto Rico.
 This partnership is invaluable to promoting increased implementation of the ADA in Puerto Rico.
 It is critical that the Northeast ADA Center provide staff that not only speak Spanish, including Puerto Rican Spanish, but also understand the unique culture in this territory.
 Yessica M. Guardiola Marrero, an attorney with a vision impairment, serves as a trainer and technical assistance specialist on our behalf across Puerto Rico.

 The Disability Rights Center of the Virgin Islands (DRCVI)